brucefan1983/GPUMD/doc/nep/input_parameters/charge_mode.rst

 =====  ================================================================================

 Here, qNEP means NEP with charge (q) [Fan2026]_.
-Mode 1 in consistent with the approach first proposed by Song et al. [Song2024b]_.
+Mode 1 is consistent with the approach first proposed by Song et al. [Song2024b]_.
-Mode 2 in consistent with the approach first proposed by Cheng [Cheng2025]_.
+Mode 2 is consistent with the approach first proposed by Cheng [Cheng2025]_.
 To train a qNEP model, we do not need to provide target charges.
 One can choose to provide target Born effective charges (:term:`BEC`), but this usually only works for a single matter in a single phase, as we have assumed a constant high-frequency dielectric constant for the whole training dataset.